nszumowski/game-night-manager/README.md

 - [ ] **Implement some form of caching for api queries - store search results even if not in database?**
 - [ ] **Implement image caching - clear game images viewed less than a month ago? unless a new version is in search or import? store locally?**
-- [ ] Move common components to a shared library
-- [ ] Turn game list into a Component to reuse on my games and friend profiles
-- [ ] Update stored game data from BGG API if changed during a search or import
 - [ ] Profile - Update/Forgot Password functionality
-- [ ] Emails for friend requests and game night invitations
+- [ ] Users - Emails for friend requests and game night invitations
-- [ ] Games - Trim amount of text on game cards in search results
+- [ ] Games - icons for best with, min/max players, min/max playtime
-- [ ] Games - Add link to BGG page
+- [ ] Games - Store and display game weight
 - [ ] Game Night - Add game night creation and management features
 - [ ] Game Night - Integrate messaging system or real-time chat for game nights
 - [ ] Game Night - Implement voting system for game selection - random, ranked, weighted?
 This is optional, the game manager can pick the game(s) or make a poll
+- [ ] UI/UX - Sidebar for navigation w/ icons?
+- [ ] Move common components to a shared library
+- [ ] Turn game list into a Component to reuse on my games and friend profiles
+- [ ] Update stored game data from BGG API if changed during a search or import
 - [ ] oAuth?
 - [ ] Invitiations instead of open registration initially?
 - [ ] Develop mobile app versions (iOS/Android)
 - [ ] Add unit and integration tests
+- [x] Games - Add link to BGG page
+- [x] Games - Trim amount of text on game cards in search results
 - [x] Games - Sort games in owned list alphabetically
 - [x] Games - Pull number of players and playtime from BGG API
 - [x] Fix - Menu update when logged in/out